 Afterglow is a folk-pop song and one of the newly released singles by Ed Sheeran.
 As mentioned in Wikipedia, this is the first single released by Ed after a gap of 18 months.
 The theme of the song is all about the trip to Antarctica with his wife.
 The whole song is about 3 minutes and 05 seconds long and is in the key of B.

 The chords of this song go like G-Cadd9-Dsus4-Em7 with a capo on the fourth fret.
 To learn the whole song watch the video above by GuitarZero2Hero.
 In this video, you will find a full breakdown of the song.

 6. Thinking Out Loud

 This song is the last single from Ed’s second studio album ‘x’ which was co-written by Sheeran and Amy Wadge.
 As mentioned in Wikipedia, they completed writing and composing this song in just 20 minutes.
 There is a very interesting story behind this song, visit this link to know more about it.

 Originally the song was written in the key of D and has more than 4 chords but you can play it using the C-F-G-Dm with a capo on the second fret.

 7. Galway Girl

-This song is a pure fusion of pop, folk and hip-hop which was released as the third single of Ed’s ‘Divide’ album.
+This song is a pure fusion of pop, folk, and hip-hop which was released as the third single from Ed’s ‘Divide’ album.
 Initially Sheeran’s record label was denying to include this track on the album as the song is heavily folk influenced but Sheeran was able to convince them.

 The chords of the song goes like Em-G-D-C with a capo on the second fret.
 You definitely need to try this one on guitar,